On the square-free representation function of a norm form and nilsequences

 \begin{grem} We assume familiarity with \cite{bm} throughout this paper.
 The ideas and proofs that we present in Sections \ref{s:local} and \ref{s:proof} are very closely related to the material from \cite{bm}.
 The main new observation is the fact that these ideas can be made to work in the case of the square-free representation function by means of the new technical lemmas we prove in Sections \ref{s:progressions} and \ref{s:technical}. \end{grem}

 \begin{ack} This paper owes its existence to questions from Yonatan Harpaz and Olivier Wittenberg.
-I am grateful to both of them and to Tim Browning for their comments on an earlier version of this paper, and to Alexei Skorobogatov for initiating the discussions. \end{ack}
+I am grateful to both of them and to Tim Browning for their comments on an earlier version of this paper, to Alexei Skorobogatov for initiating the discussions and to the referee for valuable suggestions and comments that helped improve the paper. \end{ack}